biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 **RStudio**

-Please go to official [RStudio](https://rstudio.com/products/rstudio/download/) page and install the correct version for you operating system (RStudio requires an installation of R).
+Please go to the official [RStudio](https://rstudio.com/products/rstudio/download/) page and install the correct version for you operating system (RStudio requires an installation of R).
 The following packages need to be installed:

 ```markdown
 - ggplot2